ecmwf/ecmwf-opendata/README.md

 - `beta` is a boolean that indicates whether to access the beta or the production version of the dataset.
 Current only `beta=True` is supported.

 - `preserve_request_order`.
 If this flag is set to `True`, the library will attempt to return to write the retrieved data into the target file following the order specified by the request.
 For example, if the request specifies `param=[2t,msl]` the library will ensure that the field `2t` is first in the target file, while with `param=[msl,2t]`, the field `msl` will be first.
 This also works across different keywords: `...,levelist=[500,100],param=[z,t],...` will produce a different output than `...,param=[z,t],levelist=[500,100],...`
-If it is set to `False`, the library will sort the request to minimise the number of HTTP requests made to the server, leading to faster download speeds. **It is not recommended to use that flag when downloading a large number of fields.** Default is `False`.
+If it is set to `False`, the library will sort the request to minimise the number of HTTP requests made to the server, leading to faster download speeds. **⚠️ It is not recommended to use that flag when downloading a large number of fields.** Default is `False`.

 - `infer_stream_keyword`.
 The `stream` keyword represents the ECMWF forecasting system that creates the data.
 Setting it properly requires knowledge on how ECMWF runs its operations.
 If this boolean is set to `True`, the library will try to infer the right value for the `stream` keyword based on the rest of the request.
 Default is `True`.